Connecting outflows with radio emission in active galactic nuclei at cosmic noon: Conclusions

 \item Jet kinetic power correlates with the kinetic energy of the ionized gas in our sample (Figure \ref{fig:ion_jet}), consistent with previous studies.
 The estimated coupling efficiency is around 1\%, similar to values reported in the literature \citep[e.g.,][]{Nesvadba+17}, suggesting that even modest coupling may be sufficient to drive the observed outflows.
 This supports the scenario of jet-driven outflows, though radiative driving remains a viable alternative in some cases. \end{itemize}

-Our spatially resolved results provide evidence of a connection between radio emission and ionized gas outflows, likely driven by the interaction between the radio jet and the ISM, although shocks from outflows launched by radiatively driven winds can not be ruled out in all cases.
-This interaction appears to induce outflows in intermediate-to-high radio power quasars at cosmic noon.
+Our spatially resolved results provide evidence of a connection between radio emission and ionized gas outflows, likely driven by the interaction between the radio jet and the ISM, although shocks from outflows launched by radiatively driven winds cannot be ruled out in all cases.
+This interaction appears to induce outflows in intermediate to high radio power quasars at cosmic noon.
 Our findings explored a new redshift and radio power regime for the connection between ionized gas and radio emission.
-This reinforces the the importance of considering jet-driven feedback in regulating gas dynamics across different cosmic epochs for radiative AGN, with moderate radio powers.
+This result reinforces the importance of considering jet-driven feedback in regulating gas dynamics across different cosmic epochs for radiative AGNs with moderate radio powers.
 Thus, our findings complement previous results in the literature across both redshift and radio power regimes.
-In particular, future works should aim to explore large samples of typical sources at cosmic noon, combining high-resolution radio imaging with spatially resolved, multi-phase outflow tracers to assess how common such jet-driven feedback processes are in shaping galaxy evolution.
+Future works should aim to explore large samples of typical sources at cosmic noon by combining high-resolution radio imaging with spatially resolved multi-phase outflow tracers to assess how common such jet-driven feedback processes are in shaping galaxy evolution.